 Talking of numbers, I have received more than 25 checks with the combined earnings touching the $3000 figure.
 So yes, these guys are anything but scammers.

-However, that’s my past experience.
+However, as I explained in my Ipsos iSay review, that’s my past experience.
 To get a fresh feel for the site and how it operates currently, I am going to sign up and show you the inner working of it and whether this panel is still a legit viable option for survey takers to make money or if the panel has downgraded to a scam site.

 About the Company